marcj/kryn.cms-standalone-very-old/README.md

     DB_PW      The database password.
 Default is empty.
     DB_TYPE    The database type. `mysql`, `pgsql`, `sqlite`, `sqlsrv`.
 Default is `mysql`.
     DB_SERVER  The database server address.
-Default is `127.0.0.1`
+Default is `127.0.0.1` NOINSTALL  Defines whether the bootstrap removes the config.php or not. `1` or `0`.
+Default is `0` TEMP       Defines a other temp folder.
+E.g. `app/cache` or `/tmp/`.
+Default is empty.

 Examples:

     ./phpunit.phar
     DOMAIN=localhost PORT=80 ./phpunit.phar
     DOMAIN=localhost PORT=80 DB_PW='@#$TKKAFS' ./phpunit.phar test/Tests/Object/ApiTest.php
+    NOINSTALL=1 TEMP=app/cache php54 vendor/phpunit/phpunit/phpunit.php --stop-on-failure tests/Tests/Core/ConfigTest.php

-The test suite installs automatically Kryn.cms with the configuration above if `./config.php` does not exist.
+The test suite installs automatically Kryn.cms with the configuration above if `./config.php` does not exist if NOINSTALL=0.
 Don't forget to run `composer install` first.